eddmann/eddmann.github.io/_posts/2021/2021-03-24-advent-of-code-2016-day-2-bathroom-security.md

 ## Alternative Solution

-Instead of representing the coordinate as a Complex number, I additionally explored creating a more aptly modelled value object which managed this state in an immutable manor.
+Instead of representing the coordinate as a complex number, I additionally explored creating a more aptly modelled value object that managed this state in an immutable manner.
-Using [Data Classes](https://docs.python.org/3/library/dataclasses.html) and the `__add__` dunder method I was able to design the following:
+Using [Data Classes](https://docs.python.org/3/library/dataclasses.html) and the `__add__` dunder method, I was able to design the following:

 ```python
 @dataclass(frozen=True)